Halpern-Type Accelerated and Splitting Algorithms For Monotone Inclusions: Introduction

-\beforepara \paragraph{Paper outline.} The rest of this paper is organized as follows.
+\beforepara \paragraph{\textbf{Paper outline.}} The rest of this paper is organized as follows.
 Section \ref{sec:basic} recalls some basic concepts of monotone operators and related properties which will be used in the sequel.
-It also reviews the Halpern fixed-point iteration scheme in \cite{diakonikolas2020halpern,halpern1967fixed}.
+It also reviews the Halpern fixed-point iteration in \cite{diakonikolas2020halpern,halpern1967fixed}.
 Section \ref{sec:a_PP_method} develops a Halpern-type accelerated variant for Popov's past extra-gradient method in \cite{popov1980modification}.
-Section \ref{subsec:EAG_extension} proposes two different algorithms to solve \eqref{eq:MI2}, where $B$ is single-valued and $L$-Lipschitz continuous.
+Section \ref{subsec:EAG_extension} proposes two different splitting algorithms to solve \eqref{eq:MI2}, where $A$ is maximally monotone and $B$ is single-valued and $L$-Lipschitz continuous.
 Section \ref{sec:aDR_methods} presents a new accelerated DR splitting scheme to solve \eqref{eq:MI2} under only the monotonicity of $A$ and $B$.
-Section \ref{sec:applications} is devoted to an application of our methods in convex-concave minimax problems and developing a new accelerated ADMM variant.
-We close this paper by some concluding remarks and sketching some interesting future research topics related to this paper.
+Section \ref{sec:applications} is devoted to applications of our methods in convex-concave minimax problems and developing a new accelerated ADMM variant.
+We close this paper by some concluding remarks.

 \beforesec